User Manual – Durst

 Figure 49: The corresponding API call for deleting a Production Job

 2.2.2.
-Subscriber Information in Request
+Subscriber Information in the Request

-Figure 50: Commands for transferring subscriber information
+Figure 50: Commands for passing subscriber information

 2.2.3.
 Displaying Fixup Variables in Fixup Chains